3goliad/castel/README.md

-# Design Notes on an Unnamed Language
+# Design Notes on Castel
 truly an effort
 so far described as "a tinkertoy version of a grad project" tentatively picking castel for a name